 In June 2013 Reeves was granted consent to appeal to the High Court, with our Legal Aid tax dollars, of which hearing was heard in October 2013, and its judgment of 18 December 2013 stated that his sentence should not have been increased to November 2014 by the NSW Court of Criminal Appeal, so Reeves was released from custody on 20 December 2013 in time for Christmas.

 Further developments shocked his victims.
 The NSW Department of Public Prosecutions (DPP) dropped the remaining 61 charges thereby “releasing” Reeves from his crimes.
-An extraordinary miscarriage of justice announced, not by the NSW Government, but by Medical Error Action Group was compelled to put out a press release on 27 December 2013 so the public was aware of the DPP’s secret manoeuvring.
+An extraordinary miscarriage of justice not announced by the NSW Government.
+Medical Error Action Group was compelled to put out a press release on 27 December 2013 so the public was aware of the DPP’s secret manoeuvring.

 Relief as police finally lay charges